treeverse/lakeFS/docs/integrations/delta.md

 # Using lakeFS with Delta Lake
 {: .no_toc }

-[Delta Lake](https://delta.io/) is an open file format designed to improve performance and provide transactional guarantees to data lake tables.
+[Delta Lake](https://delta.io/) Delta Lake is an open-source storage framework designed to improve performance and provide transactional guarantees to data lake tables.

-lakeFS is format-agnostic, so you can save data in Delta format within a lakeFS repository to reap the benefits of both technologies.
+Because lakeFS is format-agnostic, you can save data in Delta format within a lakeFS repository and benefit from the advantages of both technologies.
 Specifically:

-1. ACID operations can now span across many Delta tables.
+1. ACID operations can span across many Delta tables.
 2. [CI/CD hooks](../use_cases/cicd_for_data.md#using-hooks-as-data-quality-gates) can validate Delta table contents, schema, or even referential integrity.
 3. lakeFS supports zero-copy branching for quick experimentation with full isolation.